oroinc/documentation/user_guide/outlook_sync.rst

 checked:

 - If id of an OroCRM record matches an OroCRM_id value of an Outlook record, the Outlook record is updated.
-  (Values of all the mapped fields in Outlook are overwritten with corresponding values from OroCRM)
+  (Values of all the mapped fields in Outlook are overwritten with corresponding values from OroCRM).

-- If id of an OroCRM record does not match OroCRM_id of any Outlook records, their keys are checked against Outlook records with empty OroCRM_id field.
+- If id of an OroCRM record does not match OroCRM_id of any Outlook records, their keys are checked against fields of Outlook records with empty OroCRM_id field.

   -  As soon as an Outlook record with empty OroCRM_id and matching key is found, it is updated from OroCRM.
      OroCRM_id field is filled.